What is Skin Cancer?

 Skin Cancer Screenings and Diagnosis

-Board-certified dermatologist Dr. April Farrell offers skin cancer screenings at Coastal Dermatology.
+Board-certified dermatologist Dr. Ross Kaplan offers skin cancer screenings at Coastal Dermatology.
 Regular self-examinations of your skin are key to early detection of skin cancer.
 If you have never examined your skin for cancer, getting a skin cancer screening can be helpful.
 During the examination, you will be checked for signs of skin cancer and taught how to examine your own skin.
 Please contact us to schedule your skin cancer screening.

 Melanoma Detection – ABCD